How to add extra information with a Confluence pop-up dialog

 Clean pages without the compromise - that’s what you get with a Confluence pop-up.
 Give users all the information they want, all in one place.

-This guide is for providing users with non-urgent information.
+Note: This guide is for providing users with non-urgent information.
 If you'd like to learn to add an automatic pop-up warning to your page, read our guide on how to create Confluence alerts.

-This guide is for providing users with non-urgent information.
+Note: This guide is for providing users with non-urgent information.
 If you'd like to learn to add an automatic pop-up warning to your page, read our guide on how to create Confluence alerts.

-Why use a pop-up in Confluence?
+Three reasons to use a pop-up (or warning) in Confluence

 How to add a Confluence pop-up dialog